Breast Screening

 Do

-• remove necklaces and nipple piercings before you arrive for your appointment
+• remove necklaces and nipple piercings

-• talk to the staff if you are nervous or embarrassed, they are trained to help you feel more comfortable and provide support
+• talk to the staff if you are nervous or embarrassed – they are trained to help you feel more comfortable and provide support

 • ask staff not to use any phrases or words that make you uncomfortable or nervous